 The heritability of a trait and its evolutionary change can sometimes be masked by greater pressures from the environment.
 A long-term study of great tits, Parus major, assessed the potential interaction of changes in phenotype and genotype in response to environmental change.
 Since 1973, the mean daily spring temperature has increased in the UK, along with the advancement of peak caterpillar biomass, which is the main food source for fledglings.
 P. major, however, did not change its laying date in kind, increasing the asynchrony between food availability and fledglings (Visser et al. 1998).
 This lack of response could be because the environment did not change uniformly and was not warmer when P. major decided to lay eggs (Visser et al. 1998).
 In a study of the same population, following females that lay in more than one year, Nussey et al. (2005) found that there is significant plasticity in laying response and females will lay earlier after a warm spring.
 There is significant inter-female difference in laying date and in magnitude of response to spring temperature, supporting that there is genetic variation and heritability for laying date plasticity (Nussey et al. 2005).
 Females with a more plastic response bred in closer synchrony with caterpillar peak biomass and had greater fitness as measured by offspring reproductive success (Nussey et al. 2005).
 Over 31 years of studying the P. major population, egg laying day advanced only 1.5 days (Gienapp et al. 2006).
 This microevolution was hard to detect because of the highly flexibly response of breeding to environmental variation (Gienapp et al. 2006).
 The strength of selection was also reduced by high adult survival (i.e. no differential mortality); sex limitation in only being able to measure the trait in females and unknown paternity; and low heritability of the egg-laying phenotype (Gienapp et al. 2006).
 In great tits, phenotypic plasticity plays a more significant role in successful reproduction and fitness, but the heritability of that plasticity is important for its maintenance in the population.
 Over time, even the plastic response was not enough to maintain synchrony with the environment, and microevolution has occurred, but its effect is so small relative to the phenotypic environmental response that it is almost undetectable.

-Phenotypic plasticity and genetic change do not always co-occur during environmental change and when they do plasticity can either help or inhibit microevolution, depending on a variety of factors.
+Phenotypic plasticity and genetic change do not always co-occur during environmental change and when they do, plasticity can either help or inhibit microevolution, depending on a variety of factors.
 The interaction of phenotypic plasticity and genetic adaptation depend on the degree and consistency of environmental change and the phenotypic and genetic variation of the trait(s) under selection.
 In natural populations, the interaction can also be influenced by range shifts or immigration.
 Darwin’s finches, Geospiza spp., and the collared flycatcher, Ficedula albicollis, provide examples of potential for interaction between phenotypic flexibility and genetic change.
 Two environmental selection events, droughts in 1976-1977 and 1984-1986, inflicted opposing selection pressures on Geospiza spp. on Daphne Major (Grant & Grant 1995).
 Both environmental events created selection pressures on six highly correlated traits relating to body and beak size (Grant & Grant 1995).
 For the 1976 drought, all six measurements increased in the population, however for the 1984 drought there was not the same cooperative shift of traits due to shifts in available food (Grant & Grant 1995).
 Major environmental fluctuations caused microevolution in both cases, but a secondary shift in nutritional regime for the 1984 event resulted in an additional plastic response and deviation from the expected phenotype.